 As the vitamin B family plays an important role in the proper function of the nervous system, these vitamins affect your hormone functions as well.
 When our hormonal system malfunctions, our skin could be the first responder to such changes.
 Having manifestation of different skin conditions should prompt you to refer to your health practitioner right away.
 Waiting for the skin to clear does not make sense and could become more serious.

-Repairs Tissues and Muscles
+Repair Tissues and Muscles with Biotin Supplementation

 Research shows that vitamin B family members including vitamin B7 biotin play a key role in repairing and rebuilding tissues and muscles.
 (1)

-Promotes Thyroid Functioning
+Biotin Promotes Thyroid Functioning

 Thyroid gland regulates a gazillion of metabolic functions and has an important effect on the health of our tissues and muscles.
 Biotin is necessary to support a thyroid gland for the body to regulate hormones that affect the work of every organ in the body.